• Simple Recipes

 Did you make these strawberry shortbread thumbprint cookies?
 If you enjoyed them, I’d really appreciate if you came back and gave the recipe a five star rating!
 Tag me on Instagram (@thesimplehomeplace) to show me your own recreation of this recipe!

-By: thesimplehomeplace · In: Desserts, Simple Recipes
+By: thesimplehomeplace · In: Desserts, From Scratch Cooking

 you’ll also love